embEDUx/documentation/src/background/implementation/flashtool.md

 │   │   ├── load.py
 │   │   ├── mmc.py
 │   │   └── templateloader.py
+│   ├── devlaout                # Contains all modules for setting up a layout for a storage device │   │   ├── __init__.py
+│   │   └── blockdev            # Functions for partition a blockdevice
 │   ├── recipe                  # Python recipe representation, check keywords and values │   │   ├── __init__.py
 │   │   └── mmc.py